mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/V_Framework_Lua_API.md

 Malformed rows are skipped.
 Valid custom rows are reapplied after the game reloads its equip table.

+Only weapons may use the `EQP_WP_` name prefix - the allocator routes those names into the equip table's weapon id band.
+The per-boot log line `[EquipIdCompression] native occupancy: item band N free of 559, weapon band N free of 89` shows the shared budget all installed mods draw from.

 ### Weapon-part declarations

 Each function creates named constants and returns the assigned value or `false`.